KIPAC/BootCamp/docs/chrome_os_setup.md

 #### Anaconda

-You can download anaconda from here:
+You can download the Linux version of anaconda from here:

 [anaconda](https://docs.anaconda.com/anaconda/install/linux/)

-I recommend installing anaconda under your home directory '~/Applications/'
+We haven't had time to verify this, but it sounds like you want to use `/usr/local/anaconda3` as the installation path.
+This may be different under Crostini.

 ##### Setting up anaconda for in a terminal window